Jordi Bitter: Almere City FC

 On 20 May 2014 it was announced that Bitter would transfer to nearby partner club of Ajax; Almere City FC as a free transfer, where former Ajax youth coach Fred Grim was active.

+Amateur years

+After leaving Almere, he returned to boyhood club DTS Oudkarspel and in summer 2021, Bitter joined GVVV from fellow amateur side Spakenburg.
+In 2023 he signed with Vierde Divisie outfit Ajax Amateurs.

 International career

 Bitter made his debut for the Netherlands under-17 squad in a friendly match against Greece U-17 on 8 February 2011, which ended in a 0–1 win for the Dutch.
 Following another friendly match for the Netherlands U-17, a 2–0 win over Belgium U-17 on 2 March 2011, Bitter was then called up for three qualification matches, ahead of the 2011 UEFA European Under-17 Championship in Serbia.
 Not making any appearances in the final tournament, which the Dutch won, securing their first European Under-17 Championship title.
 The three qualification matches in which Bitter did appear in were against Austria U-17, Croatia U-17 and Portugal U-17, which ended in 2 wins and a draw for the Netherlands.
 He did however play again in the 2011 FIFA U-17 World Cup for the Netherlands U-17, appearing in the fixtures against North Korea U-17 and Mexico U-17 in Mexico, which ended in a draw and a loss for the Dutch as they exited the tournament after the group stage.